-The presentation and question and answer session, and panel interview must be completed sequentially, and take no more than 60 minutes in total.
-They must be conducted by a panel of two which will be chaired by an independent assessor.
-The panel will also consist of an independent other who cannot be from the apprentice's employing organisation.
-This individual will be employed by a stakeholder or employer familiar with Community Sport and may be an employee of a national organisation or a funder.
-Ideally these individuals will themselves be members (not employees) of the Chartered Institute for the Management of Sport and Physical Activity (CIMPSA) as professional recognition of their expertise and with a strong reputation across the community sport landscape.
+The presentation and question and answer session, and panel interview must be completed sequentially, and take no more than 60 minutes in total, and will be conducted by a panel of experts at a suitable venue.
+The panel will consist of an independent assessor (who will Chair) and an independent representative familiar with Community Coaching - this may be in the form of representation from another employer or a funder but must have no connection to the apprentice, employer or training provider to ensure independence is maintained.
+Ideally, the additional panel member will be a member (not employed by) of the Chartered Institute for the Management of Sport and Physical Activity.
+(CIMPSA) as professional recognition of their expertise and with a strong reputation across the community sport landscape.